If you haven’t the big life mistake of having kids yet, you’re off the hook. You don’t need to read this!

 Another bite abnormality to look out for is the underbite, which is when the lower front teeth are in front of the upper front teeth.
 This is caused by the lower jaw sticking out.
 And lastly, an openbite is when the upper and lower teeth do not overlap.

 If you see that your child has problems biting or chewing, it’s best to get them checked out early on.
-Besides being a cosmetic annoyance, these difficulties can affect your child’s day to day life when they are older.
+There are a lot of myths about orthodontic braces circulating that might spook you, so get a professional opinion about your child’s dental health before making (or not making) any decisions.
+Besides being a cosmetic annoyance, these issues can affect your child’s day to day life when they are older.

 For the most part, orthodontic problems are genetic.
 So if you had crooked teeth, spacing issues, or bite problems at some point in your life, then it is highly likely that your kids will have these as well.
 On the other hand, some problems can be developed through habits such as thumb-sucking, accidents, or even poor nutrition, just to name a few.